saucepoint/v4-axiom-rebalancing/README.md

-# Safety Dance - Trustless LP Strategy
+# v4-axiom-rebalancing

-## **Trustless CFMM LP strategy with Axiom**
+## ***Trustless v4 LP strategy with Axiom***

 > LVR this, LVR that, why dont you lever some good ol' cryptography

-Strategy that trustlessly and autonomously rebalances your liquidity into a wider position during times of high market volatility.
+Allow any actor to trustlessly rebalance your liquidity into a wider range during times of high market volatility

 ---

 > Trade the vol with the comfort of a warm blanket

-The strategy prioritizes LP safety during adverse market conditions.
-The implementation is as follows:

-1. Check current price - price of previous block
+Because Axiom is used to observe market conditions, liquidity providers do not need to run their own

+1. Observe a change in market conditions
 2. If price gaps more than X%, trigger rebalance
 3. Rebalance takes existing position and adds wide-range position

-The strategy contracts uses Axiom to query the historical on-chain data for the pool.
-The spot price in the current block and previous block are retrieved and proved trustless on-chain.

 ## UniswapV4 and Axiom V2